Students at UVa

 Yes!
-UVa students can get the latest full version of Microsoft Office for Windows or Mac and/or Windows 8 (to upgrade your operating system or run on a Mac), for just $15 per title—a significant savings from the full price and even the educational discount pricing.
+UVa students can get the latest full version of Microsoft Office for Windows or Mac, and Windows 8 (to upgrade your operating system or run on a Mac), for just $15 each—significant savings off full price and even the educational discount pricing.
 To take advantage of this deal, either:

 Whether you have a Mac or a PC, don’t pay for Microsoft Office or Windows ahead of time.
 They’re just $15 each (plus tax) if wait until you arrive at UVa!

 - Buy a computer through the CAV program at Cavalier Computers, and your Microsoft software comes pre-installed, no extra charge; OR

 - Bring or buy a computer from elsewhere, but wait to get the

 latest version of Office, to upgrade an